sinonjs/sinon/docs/_releases/v5.0.1/fakes.md

 // hello world
 ```

-### `sinon.fake(func);`
+#### `sinon.fake(func);`

-Wraps an existing `Function` to record all interactions, while leaving it up to the `func` to provide the behaviour.
+Wraps an existing `Function` to record all interactions, while leaving it up to the `func` to provide the behavior.

-This is useful when complex behaviour not covered by the `sinon.fake.*` methods is required or when wrapping an existing function or method.
+This is useful when complex behavior not covered by the `sinon.fake.*` methods is required or when wrapping an existing function or method.

 ### Instance properties